What Cheating Says About a Person Mob

 Why do people cheat?

-At times, individuals who engage in infidelity may be reenacting or unconsciously reacting to unaddressed traumas from their childhood, such as experiences of neglect, emotional, physical, or sexual abuse.
+At times, individuals who engage in infidelity may be reenacting or unconsciously reacting to unaddressed traumas from their childhood, such as experiences of neglect, and emotional, physical, or sexual abuse.
 In essence, such individuals may have developed attachment deficits resulting from their early life experiences, which then manifest as infidelity.

 What is considered cheating in a relationship?